Calm Down Using Deep Diaphragmatic Breathing

 why some people breathe into paper bags – to breathe in the CO2 they are breathing

-By replacing the fast, shallow breathing of anxiety and panic with deep slow breathing, where we breathe from the diaphragm
+By replacing the fast, upper-chest breathing of anxiety and panic with deep slow breathing, where we breathe from the diaphragm

 (the muscular wall separating the lungs from the stomach) we redress the oxygen-CO2